A career as a UX researcher could suit you if you have good analytical skills and are interested in psychology, research and coding

 Sending speculative applications to companies asking for work experience or work shadowing can be a useful way to find out more about the role and to see which area you would prefer to enter.
 This is also a great way to build up contacts.

-UX is a growth area with UX analysts working in virtually every industry.
+UX is a growth area, with UX researchers working in virtually every industry.
 This includes the media, digital marketing agencies, telecommunications companies, banks, web development agencies and retail.
 Positions exist in the public and private sector, multi-national companies and SMEs.

 While the daily rate for freelancers can be appealing, the work can be more unpredictable and your income can be more unsteady.